neverfap-deluxe/nfd-api/content/articles/DONE--INTRO-my-personal-porn-recovery-journey.md

   slug: "my-personal-porn-recovery-journey"

   tldr1: "I last watched porn in October 25th 2018."
-  tldr2: "The first main reason why I've managed to succeed is because I came out about my disorder to my partner."
+  tldr2: "The first reason why I've managed to succeed is because I came out about my disorder to my partner."
-  tldr3: "The second main reason why I've managed to succeed is because I began practicing meditation."
+  tldr3: "The second reason why I've managed to succeed is because I began practicing meditation."

 ---